-Last year the creators of BBC’s Sherlock announced that season four of the mystery drama would be pushed back until 2017.
+Last year the creators of BBC’s Sherlock season four was announced to be pushed back until 2017.
 However, they did deliver to fans a timely holiday special episode to tide fans over.
 On January 1st, Sherlock: The Abominable Bride aired to mixed reviews but, like their previous holiday special, it gave significant clues to the upcoming season.
 The following are our top five theories derived from the holiday special.

 Prior to the Abominable Bride, Andrew Scott eschewed any questions regarding a return as Moriarty.
 Now, following another excellent go at “consulting criminal,” it seems the character is in the mix for the pending season four.
 So, how is he back?